 Thailand, known as the land of the smiles, has been on the travelers’ circuit for many years.

 But it’s a big country and there is a lot to explore, so if you’ve got limited time it can be a challenge to decide where to travel in Thailand.

 Ok, commercial break over!
-Let’s explore the top places to travel in Thailand:
+Let’s explore our 17 top destinations:

 17 Best Places to Visit in Thailand